Where I've Been, How I Got There, and Why I Was There

 List | Map | Chart by year

-I am an experienced traveller, mostly due to the annual vacations that my family (my parents and my younger brother) would take while I was growing up (any unidentified "we" on this page means "my family").
+I am an experienced traveller, mostly due to the annual vacations that my family (my parents and my younger brother) would take while I was growing up (any unidentified "we" on this page in the 20th Century means "my family").
 (My mother actually documented many of the details of these trips in typewritten logs in the fronts of the picture books of the trips, so my travel history is fortunately pretty well preserved.)
 I have visited 45 U.S. states plus D.C., 2 Canadian provinces, and one Mexican state.
 The list and explanations:

 United States: